alexey-martynov/alexey-martynov.github.io/_posts/2026-08-08-complex-latex-usage.md

 * Some issues with sloped relation stereotypes (attribute is not supported).
 * Beamer overlays might work incorrectly (see below).
+* Be careful with node identifiers.
+Although they aren't shown they can contribute to node size: the long identifier for node with short name can create huge box.
+The `\umlbasicstate` is known command with this behavior.

 ## Presentations and Handouts